Doctor and patient in exam room

 Antihistamine or epinephrine?

 Antihistamines are commonly used for treating hives or other skin symptoms, but they do not treat the life‑threatening symptoms of anaphylaxis (Here are some of the symptoms to watch for).
-According to National Food Allergy Guidelines, epinephrine is the only recommended first‑line treatment for anaphylaxis.
-Epinephrine is the medication in EPIPEN® and EPIPEN JR® (epinephrine injection, USP) Auto-Injectors and their authorized generics.
+According to the national food allergy guidelines, epinephrine is the only recommended first‑line treatment for anaphylaxis.
+Epinephrine is the medication in EPIPEN® and EPIPEN JR® (epinephrine injection, USP) Auto-Injectors and their authorized generics

 Anaphylaxis is unpredictable.